Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 8. Measure Outcomes

-Measure the quantitative and qualitative impacts of your new onboarding program in terms of retention, morale, and productivity and business impacts.
+Measure the quantitative and qualitative impacts of your new program in terms of retention, morale, and productivity and business impacts.
 Survey your new hires and their managers, as well as recruiters and other HR teams who were involved.

-Ask new hires about their satisfaction with their decision to join the company, experience with the onboarding program, and likelihood to refer people in their network for career opportunities with the company.
+Ask new hires about their satisfaction with their decision to join the company, experience with the program, and likelihood to refer people in their network for career opportunities with the company.

 Ask managers how new hire productivity, contributions to team goals, and culture fit.
 Ask recruiters and HR teams for qualitative feedback based on their observations and professional expertise.

 To the extent you can, quantify the business impacts of your program.
-For example, for new sales associates or account executives, compare revenue generated within the first 90 days by graduates of your new onboarding program to prior new hires.
+For example, for new sales associates or account executives, compare revenue generated within the first 90 days by graduates of your new program to prior new hires.

 9. Document, Scale, and Evangelize